Skip to content

 How much has your rate increased over the years?
 What what your lowest/highest point?

-5 responses to “Free Advice Friday: Setting Freelance Rates Sensibly”
+5 thoughts on “Free Advice Friday: Setting Freelance Rates Sensibly”

 Congrats, Grandma Lori!
 Peace be with you and your dad and your family.